avalonv/curdle/README.md

 ./cordle.py
 ```

-you can play against the word of the day from the NYT version of Wordle, or pass your own word as an argument:
+you can play against the word of the day from the NYT version of Wordle:

 `./cordle.py --daily`

+ or pass your own word as an argument:

 `./cordle.py [solution]`

 ## Configuration

-Currently, there are a few hardcoded options which can be manually adjusted in `config.py`.
+There are a few hardcoded options which can be manually adjusted in config.py.

+- You can, for example, customize the keyboard layout, or whether to show the solution at the end.

-Any list of 5 letter words can be used, as long as `solution-list.txt` includes a subset of `valid-inputs.txt`
+- Pretty much any list of 5 letter words can be used, as long as solution-list.txt includes a subset of valid-inputs.txt.

-In theory, its logic should already support words of any lenght, as long as the appropiate lists are provided, but it still requires more testing.
+- In theory, its logic should already support words of any lenght, as long as the appropiate lists are provided, but it still requires more testing.

 ### Windows
 The built-in python curses module isn't supported on Windows powershell.